appsmithorg/appsmith-docs/troubleshooting-guide/action-errors.md

 Query preparation failed while inserting value
 ```

+A message of this type indicates that the syntax of the query body is invalid.

+This error can be fixed by providing

 ### Encoding Error

 ```
 File content is not base64 encoded
 ```

+This message indicates that the query was expecting a base64 encoded value as content body, but the actual value
+passed to it was not base64 encoded.

+This error can be fixed by passing a base64 encoded value as file content parameter in the query.

 ### Invalid Number Error

 ```
 Parameter 'Expiry Duration of Signed URL' is NOT a number
 ```

+This message indicates that the query parameter mentioned in the message expects a number but a non-numerical value has
+been provided in the query form.

+This error can be fixed by editing the query form and providing a valid number as input for the mentioned parameter.

 ### JSON Parsing Error